mawfia/SWE-681-Programming-Assignment/README.md

 INTRO:
 --------------------

--This application was built as part of a Coding Dojo belt exam culminating 2 months of material including HTML, CSS, JavaScript, Typescript, Bootstrap, Angular 6, Express, Node, Mongo and the various ways of using these technologies to develop a modern day application.
+-This application was built as an alternate programming assignment culminating 6 months of material including HTML, CSS, JavaScript, Typescript, Angular 6, Express, Node, Mongo and the various ways of using these technologies to develop a modern day application.
 As the third belt exam we were given 48 hours to start and finsh an application including testing and deployment with the following requirements:

 1. CRUD operations all working.